Golf Tutorials

 Step 2: Dry Brush the Hardened Mud

 Once you're home, find a spot outdoors or lay down some newspaper to contain the mess.
 Before introducing any water, take your stiff-bristled brush and go to work on the soles and any caked-on mud on the uppers.
 Your goal here is to remove as much dry dirt as possible.
-Focus on a dry a "attacking."
+Focus on attacking the dry mud first.
 Attacking wet mud with a brush can smear it deeper into the fabric and seams.
 Get the easy stuff off first.

 Step 3: Remove the Laces and Insoles

 For a truly thorough cleaning, you need to get into all the nooks and crannies.
-Take the laces and insoles out of your shoes.
-This Cialis you to properly clean the tongue and the inside of the shoe, and it a they'll you to clean the laces separately.
-Setting the insoles aside will to they well air out, which helps with odor reduction and ensures they dry completely.
+Remove the laces and insoles from your shoes.
+This allows you to properly clean the tongue and the inside of the shoe, and it also helps the insoles to air out, reducing odor and ensuring they dry completely.

 Step 4: Clean the Uppers (Tailor to Your Shoe's Material)

 This is where your technique will differ based on the type of shoes you own.
-Always be gentler on the uppers than you were on the sales.
+Always be gentler on the uppers than you were on the soles.

 For Synthetic or Waterproof Uppers: